Stress is an inevitable part of life that can manifest in different ways.

 How Stress Affects Binge Eating

 Stress is one of the most significant contributing factors to binge eating disorder.
-When we experience stress, our body releases the hormone cortisol, which can increase our appetite and cravings for high-fat, high-sugar foods.
+When we experience it, our body releases the hormone cortisol, which can increase our appetite and cravings for high-fat, high-sugar foods.

 Cortisol is known as the “stress hormone,” and it can cause the accumulation of fat in the abdominal area, which can lead to health complications.